drehnstrom/spanner-examples/spanner-labs/7-Deploying Spanner Applications with Cloud Functions and Cloud Run/instructions/en.md

 ```

 3. Create the instance and database using gcloud, but note that these commands are using the emulator now, not Spanner in the cloud.
+Run each separately not as a whole.

 ```
 cd ~/lab-files